Tutorial Participation (10%)

 No tutorial paper will be accepted without proof of completion of module.

-There will be a mid-session test during lecture time in Week 7, on 6th September.
+There will be a mid-term exam during lecture time around Week 6.

 Further details will be put on the course website.

 Students will be required to submit 6 tutorial papers on-line responding to the discussion questions.
 When you post a tutorial paper online, the exact time you submitted it will be recorded.

 How much should I aim to write?

 What makes for a good answer?

 • Make sure you answer the question being asked: a relevant answer is important;

 • Try to apply the concepts, theories and frameworks you have learnt in the lecture and the readings to help you develop an answer (ie. don’t just guess or use commonsense);

 • Show that you understand the key concepts that you are using (DON’T use a term you don’t know the meaning of – look it up first!)